 If you are an iPhone user, this is one of the drum apps you should have.
 It is a perfect tool for those looking to read music fast enough.

-Do you have the right speed to keep up with the pace, or you lag behind?
-Well, perhaps the right answer is in investing $2.99 to purchase in Rhythm Sight Reading Trainer.
+Do you have the right speed to keep up with the pace, or do you lag behind?
+Well, perhaps the right answer is in investing a few dollars to purchase Rhythm Sight Reading Trainer.

 6. Drums! (iOS)

 Do you have a drum kit yet?
 If not, and yet you still wish to learn drums, don’t worry.

 Cinnamon Jelly Ltd. brings you an ergonomic that lets you play drums on your smartphone, like a real set.